peterhurford/polygot-prolog/README.md

-# polygot-prolog
+# Polygot Prolog

-The 99 Prolog Problems, solved in several programming languages (but not Prolog)
+[The 99 Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems), solved in several programming languages (but not Prolog)